Ngombo/wordcloudpdf/README.md

 * repo_path = 'C:/..../'
 * input_file = 'xxx.pdf'

-The pdf files generated from Latex may present some troubles for the pages created with the insertion of other pdf documents.
+The pdf files generated from LaTeX may present some troubles for the pages created with the insertion of other pdf documents.

 # Tested case
 ## Input document